jon-turney/meson/docs/markdown/Reference-manual.md

 would probably want to use the name _libfoobar_ instead of _The Foobar Library_.

+It may be followed by the list of programming languages that the project uses.
+Since version `0.40.0` the list of languages is optional.

 Project supports the following keyword arguments.

+ - `native_languages` takes a string or array of strings listing the languages that the project uses for `native: true` (build machine) targets.
+When present, the languages listed as positional arguments may only be used for `native: false` (the default) (host machine) targets.
+If omitted, the languages listed as positional arguments may be used for both host and build machine compilations.  *Since 0.54.0*.
+The default may change to specifying no languages for build machine targets in a future meson version.

  - `default_options` takes an array of strings.
 The strings are in the form `key=value` and have the same format as options to